Rotary.org: Frequently Asked Questions

 - Signing in to My Rotary gives you a customized experience and easier access to tools and information that are relevant to your role and activities, such as a customized homepage.
 But most of the site is accessible without signing in.
 You will be prompted to sign in to secure tools and applications and areas like Discussion Groups and the grant application tool.

 - You can stay signed into the site for up to 28 days as long as “Remember me” is selected when you sign in.
-If more than four hours have passed since you last signed in, you may be asked to sign in again to access certain secure areas of the site.

 - Hover over your name at the top of any page (on mobile, tap the blue profile icon) and click “Sign out” in the drop-down menu.